CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 	Tenant partitions need to survive one or more AZ failures.
 They hold all the user job information.
 As long as tenant partitions are still up and there are available AZs, user jobs can be restored.

-	Tenant partitions can also be deployed on AZ level, but that will greatly reduces its availability.
+	Tenant partitions can also be deployed on AZ level, but that will greatly reduce its availability.

 * Each resource manager is deployed on AZ level.